Theory and construction of Quasi-Monte Carlo rules for option pricing and density estimation: Introduction

-Preintegration can be considered as a special case of \emph{conditional expectation}, a method often used to reduce the variance of multivariate integrands, see, e.g., \cite{ACN13a,Glasserman,GlaSta01,LEcLem00,LEcPuchBAb22,WWH17}.
-As a method of smoothing the integrand it was presented, with supporting theory, in \cite{GKLS18}.
-In turn, that paper built upon earlier results \cite{GKS10, GKS17note} concerning the smoothing effect of integration.
+Preintegration can be considered as a special case of \emph{conditional expectation}, a method often used to reduce the variance of multivariate integrands, see, e.g., \cite{GKSS:ACN13a,GKSS:Glasserman,GKSS:GlaSta01,GKSS:LEcLem00,GKSS:LEcPuchBAb22,GKSS:WWH17}.
+As a method of smoothing the integrand it was presented, with supporting theory, in \cite{GKSS:GKLS18}.
+In turn, that paper built upon earlier results \cite{GKSS:GKS10, GKSS:GKS17note} concerning the smoothing effect of integration.
+Recently, \cite{GKSS:Liu22,GKSS:LiuOwen23} studied how a change of variables can be performed such that preintegration results in good variance reduction.